Admin-7/Mr-Robot-techniques/How-to-facilitate-Trivia-night.md

 ## VPN vs. Tor

 For reasons, you require an extraordinarily secure and anonymous connection to the public Internet.
-At your disposal is the Tor network, a VPN provider, and a C2 server you can use for any purpose.
+At your disposal is the Tor network, a VPN provider, and a C2 (Command and Control) server you can use for any purpose.
 Which of the following configurations do you use for maximum security and the highest anonymity guarantees to build your connection?

 A) VPN only; VPNs are safer than Tor
 B) Tor only; Tor is safer than a VPN